Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: The demographics of MQGs in COLIBRE

 For {\sc EAGLE}, we use the {\sc L100N1504} simulation with $L=100\rm\,cMpc$, $m_{\rm g}\sim10^{6}\rm\, M_{\odot}$ and $m_{\rm DM}\sim10^{7}\rm\, M_{\odot}$; for {\sc IllustrisTNG}, the {\sc TNG100} run with $L\approx111\,\mathrm{cMpc}$, $m_{\rm g}\sim10^{6}\rm\, M_{\odot}$ for the initial gas cell mass and $m_{\rm DM}\sim10^{7}\rm\, M_{\odot}$; while for {\sc Simba}, the {m1000n1024} run with $L\approx147\,\mathrm{cMpc}$, $m_{g}\sim10^{7}\rm\, M_{\odot}$ per gas element mass and $m_{\rm DM}\sim10^{8}\rm\, M_{\odot}$;.
 In the case of the SAMs, {\sc Shark v2.0} has been run on a $L=800\rm\,cMpc$ box with $m_{\rm DM}\sim10^{8}\rm\, M_{\odot}$; {\sc Galform} on a $L\approx710\rm\,cMpc$ box with $m_{\rm DM}\sim10^{9}\rm\, M_{\odot}$; while {\sc Galform} on a $L\approx685\rm\,cMpc$ per side with $m_{\rm DM}\sim10^{9}\rm\, M_{\odot}$.
 The larger volumes of the SAMs provide better number statistics, reducing the impact of cosmic variance, probing lower number densities (as seen in Fig.~\ref{fig:ndens-models}) and capturing more extreme overdensities.

 {\sc COLIBRE} and {\sc Shark v2.0} tend to predict higher number densities compared to the other models over the redshift range, with {\sc COLIBRE} about $0.5$~dex higher for $z>5$.
-In {\sc COLIBRE}, \citet{chaikin25b} suggest that this arises from two factors: the explicit modelling of the cold gas phase and the allowance for BH accretion above the Eddington limit.
-Resolving the cold, dense gas enables BHs to accrete more rapidly, triggering stronger AGN feedback and earlier quenching.
-Since the BHL accretion rate is directly proportional to the local gas density (equation~\ref{eq:maccr-bhl}), higher densities lead to higher accretion rates.
-Super-Eddington accretion, common at these high redshifts \citep{husko25b}, further accelerates BH growth, reinforcing this effect.
+In {\sc COLIBRE}, \citet{chaikin26} show clearly that this arises from the allowance for BH accretion above the Eddington limit.
+The explicit modelling of the cold gas phase enables the resolution of higher gas densities, which in turn lead to higher BH accretion rates, as the accretion rate scales directly with the local gas density (see equation~2 of \citetalias{chandro-gomez_inprep}).
+This allows BHs to enter the super-Eddington regime, common at these high redshifts \citep{husko25b}, thereby accelerating BH growth and triggering stronger AGN feedback and earlier quenching.

 The other models underpredict the observations: {\sc EAGLE} and {\sc Simba} at $z\lesssim5$, while {\sc Galform} and {\sc GAEA} at $z\gtrsim3$.
-These discrepancies reflect differences in subgrid physics, especially AGN feedback, which plays a central role in regulating the quenching of massive galaxies \citep{lagos25}.
+Although the {\sc GAEA} number densities are not convolved with observational errors, we verified that its raw simulated number densities are still lower than those of {\sc COLIBRE} in the $z\gtrsim4$ regime.
+These discrepancies reflect differences in sub-grid physics, especially AGN feedback, which plays a central role in regulating the quenching of massive galaxies \citep{lagos25}.
 Other simulations, not included in Fig.~\ref{fig:ndens-models}, predict higher number densities without accounting for observational uncertainties: for example, {\sc Magneticum} \citep{kimmig25} and {\sc THESAN} \citep{chittenden25}.
-However, we note that {\sc Magneticum} has only been run down to $z\approx2$, where it overpredicts the number densities \citep{lagos25}; while {\sc THESAN} focuses on $z\geq5.5$ and has not been tested in the local Universe.
+However, we note that {\sc Magneticum} has only been run down to $z\approx2$, where it overpredicts the number densities \citep{lagos25}; while {\sc THESAN}, which explores a regime of suppressed AGN feedback efficiency, focuses on $z\geq5.5$ and has not been tested in the local Universe. {\sc ASTRID}, also not included in the comparison, predicts significantly lower number densities than {\sc IllustrisTNG} \citep{weller25}.